 9:30am Gold Dredge #8

 Today's journey travels south along the Richardson Highway to Valdez, the terminus of the Trans-Alaska Oil Pipeline.
-Enjoy spectacular vistas of the Alaska Range over one of the rarely utilized highways in Alaska.
+Enjoy spectacular vistas of the Alaska Range over one of the rarely utilised highways in Alaska.
 Enjoy your free evening in the beautiful port community of Valdez.

 7:00am Depart Fairbanks

 This morning you will cruise through the majestic Prince William Sound and along the 3-mile face of Columbia Glacier, keeping a watchful eye out for wildlife, including seals, sea otters, birds, and even whales!
 View the Trans-Alaska Oil Pipeline Terminal where supertankers are loaded with crude oil from Prudhoe Bay as you leave the harbor.
 Continue your day long journey to the port community of Whittier.
 Light meal included on-board.
-Upon arrival in Whittier, board your deluxe motorcoach and make a stop at the Alaska Wildlife Conservation Center to view large animals found throughout Alaska.
+Upon arrival in Whittier, board your deluxe motorcoach and make a stop at the Alaska Wildlife Conservation Centre to view large animals found throughout Alaska.
 You'll get up close to moose, bears, musk ox and other indigenous animals of the region.
-Taking in orphaned animals and providing quality animal care year-round, the Conservation Center is dedicated to the protection and preservation of Alaska's wildlife.
-Animals that cannot be released back into the wild are given a permanent home at the Center.
+Taking in orphaned animals and providing quality animal care year-round, the Conservation Centre is dedicated to the protection and preservation of Alaska's wildlife.
+Animals that cannot be released back into the wild are given a permanent home at the Centre.